AbdullahArean/ClimateRelief/README.md

 ## Our Future  Planning

-Bring all the affected people into our scheme
+Bring all the affected people into our scheme <br>
-Make a non-android application
+Make a non-android application <br>
-Ensure claimer-donor direct communication
+Ensure claimer-donor direct communication to avoid misappropriation and mismanagement <br>

 ## Conclusion